New initiatives and resources in the Michigan Good Food Movement

-In October, over 400 people from across the State of Michigan gathered to participate in learning, sharing, and networking opportunities to support the goals of the Charter at the Michigan Good Food Summit.
-Food producers, processors, distributors, retail and wholesale workers, food service directors, educators and advocates were in attendance.
+In October, over 400 people from across Michigan gathered to participate in learning, sharing and networking opportunities to support the goals of the Charter at the Michigan Good Food Summit.
+Food producers, processors, distributors, retail and wholesale workers, food service directors, educators and advocates also attended.
 Attendees experienced opportunities throughout the day to both celebrate successes in working toward the Michigan Good Food Charter goals and agenda priorities, and to connect and plan with others to develop our state’s good food future.

 Success stories that highlighted change in the goals of the Charter were shared that day in short video stories.
 Photos of individuals were taken to capture how they were involved in the good food movement, and the breadth of support represented in their pictures produced a good reflection of all the goals of the Charter.
 Photos and videos that captured the energy of the day can be found at the Michigan Good Food Charter website and Facebook page.